 Regulation (EC) No. 1925/2006 does not at this stage specify any maximum levels for addition of vitamins, minerals and other substances to food.
 Until maximum amounts are specified in the regulation, the Danish Veterinary and Food Administration will follow the national authorization procedure as described below.

 Addition of vitamins, minerals and other substances to a food product needs to be approved by the Danish Veterinary and Food Administration before it can be placed on the Danish market.
 The approval is based on an individual risk assessment carried out on a case-by-case basis by the National Food Institute.
-The purpose of the risk assessment is to ensure, that the fortified product can be eaten safely by all parts of the population.
+The purpose of the risk assessment is to ensure, that the fortified product can be safely consumed by the entire population.

-In the case of vitamins and minerals, the risk assessment includes calculations based on the upper tolerable levels established by international scientific bodies and available data from national dietary surveys.
+The risk assessment includes calculations based on the upper tolerable levels or acceptable daily intake values established by international scientific bodies and available data from national dietary surveys.
 In each case, the addition is accepted unless the risk assessment concludes that one or more population groups risk exceeding the upper tolerable level if the fortified product is placed on the market.
-The Danish method for conducting the risk assessment concerning vitamins and minerals has been published in the European Journal of Nutrition, October 2005.

 The requirements for approval are listed below: